JuanitaSmith/disaster_recovery_pipelines/README.md

 Web Development using Flask, Plotly and
 Software Engineering
-- Clean and modular code
+- Clean and modular code, see custom modules and classes
 - GIT version control
-- Automated unit testing using library 'unittest'
+- Automated unit testing using library 'unittest', see folder `tests`
 - Logging - see folder `logging`for logging results
 - Introduction to Object-Oriented Programming - see `src/translator.py` and `mloversampler.py` for custom classes
 Data Engineering: